1BSmithITGuy/infutable-infra/docs/runbooks/us103/k8s-infra/us103-kubeadm01/cluster-setup/README.md

 sudo apt-get install -y apt-transport-https ca-certificates curl gpg
 ```

-> Note: `apt-transport-https` may be obsolete on newer releases; safe to skip if unavailable.

 ---

 ## 3) Install kubeadm, kubelet, kubectl

-Follow upstream docs for the current stable.
-Example below used v1.33 at the time of these notes.

 ```bash
 # Keyring dir